- Why is the W-8BEN-E Form Required?

 The following guide provides an example of how a Canadian Corporation can complete the US W-8BEN-E form requested by their customer/client in the US.
-Please note that the way the sample form below is filled out does not apply to all Canadian companies.
-The IRS’s full instructions on how to complete the W-8BEN-E form can be found here.
+Please note that the way the sample form below is filled out does not apply to all Canadian companies and should be used as a reference only.
+For reference, here are the IRS’s full instructions on how to complete the W-8BEN-E form.

-- Enter your corporation’s name in Part I.1
+- Part I 1 Enter your corporation’s name

-- Enter the country of incorporation in Part I.2 (“Canada”)
+- Part I 2 – Enter the country of incorporation (“Canada”)

-- Check “Active NFFE.
-Complete Part XXV” Definition of Active & Passive NFFEs.
+- Part I 5 – Check “Active NFFE.
+Complete Part XXV” See Definition of Active & Passive NFFEs.

-- Check Part 3.14b and “Company with an item of income that meets active trade or business test”.
+- Part III 14b – Check “Company with an item of income that meets active trade or business test”.